himotoyoshi/carray/yard-stubs/STYLE.md

 `rake stub_check` validates structural drift (method set vs C extension).
 Style drift (vocabulary, tags) is reviewed at PR time against this document.
-There is no automated style linter yet — if this becomes painful, see §12.5 of `devel/PROPOSAL_DOCS_INFRASTRUCTURE.md` for tooling notes.
+There is no automated style linter yet.